Lindor, Zimmer homer in Indians’ 4-3 win over White Sox

 White Sox: OF Eloy Jiménez (head) took batting practice and ran the bases but remains day to day, bench coach Joe McEwing said.
 The 23-year-old slugger was hurt Sunday when he crashed into the left field wall against Minnesota.

-Indians: OF Tyler Naquin (right big toe fracture) is eligible to be activated from the 10-day injured list on Aug.
+Indians: OF Tyler Naquin (fractured right big toe) is eligible to be activated from the 10-day injured list on Aug.
 1. He did not appear in Cleveland’s first two games and was retroactively placed on the IL on July 25.

 FAMILIAR FACE

 White Sox DH Edwin Encarnación, who signed a one-year contract with a club option, spent 2017 and 2018 with the Indians.
-Cleveland manager Terry Francona joked he wasn’t happy about the move.
+Francona joked he wasn’t happy about the move.
 “I think my first word was crap,” he said.
 “I would rather him drive in less runs for them than he did for us.
 That’s the hope.
 Still love the guy.”

 UP NEXT

-White Sox LHP Carlos Rodón and Indians RHP Adam Plutko will make their initial starts of the season in the nightcap.
+White Sox LHP Carlos Rodón and Indians RHP Adam Plutko made their initial starts of the season in the nightcap.
 Rodon hasn’t pitched in a regular season game since undergoing Tommy John surgery on May 15, 2019.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports